BIDS-numpy/numpy-handbook/meta/ideas.md

    * Seemingly very common source of confusion (TODO: collate issues from GH)
    * Python scalars vs. NumPy scalars & promotion/casting
      - e.g. Python `int` w/ value > 2**64-1 -> `object` (#16689)
+   * Not a NumPy issue, but related - floating point precision
+     - How prevalent are these in the issue tracker?
+If very, perhaps worth covering in a subsection (or at least a callout)